syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Getting-Started.md

 # Getting Started

-This section explains you the steps required to configure the text input layout control with floating label, icons, password toggle and assistive labels.
-This section covers only the minimal features that you need to know to get started with text input layout control.
+This section explains the steps required to configure the text input layout control with floating label, icons, password toggle, and assistive labels.
+This section covers only the minimal features needeed to get started with the text input layout control.

-## Adding Text input layout Reference
+## Adding text input layout reference

-Syncfusion Xamarin components are available in [nuget.org](https://www.nuget.org).
-To add text input layout control to your project, open the NuGet package manager in Visual Studio, and search for [Syncfusion.Xamarin.Core]((https://www.nuget.org/packages/Syncfusion.Xamarin.Core), and then install it.
+Syncfusion components for Xamarin.Forms are available in [nuget.org](https://www.nuget.org).
+To add the text input layout control to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Xamarin.Core]((https://www.nuget.org/packages/Syncfusion.Xamarin.Core), and then install it.

 ![](Getting-Started_images/textInput_getting_img1.png)

-To know more about obtaining our components, refer to these links: [Mac](https://help.syncfusion.com/xamarin/introduction/download-and-installation/mac) and [Windows](https://help.syncfusion.com/xamarin/introduction/download-and-installation/windows).
+To learn more about obtaining our components, refer to these links for [Mac](https://help.syncfusion.com/xamarin/introduction/download-and-installation/mac) and [Windows](https://help.syncfusion.com/xamarin/introduction/download-and-installation/windows).

 N> Install the same version of the core NuGet in all the projects.
-Also, the text input layout control will be available in core NuGet from v16.3.0.x onwards.
+The text input layout control will be available in core NuGet from v16.3.0.x onwards.

-I> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to include a license key in your projects.
-Please refer to this [`link`](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your Xamarin application to use our components.
+I> To start with v16.2.0.x, you have to include a license key in your project if you reference Syncfusion assemblies from the trial setup or NuGet feed.
+Please refer to this [documentation](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to learn about registering Syncfusion license key in your Xamarin applications and using our components.

-## Launching the application on each platform with text input layout
+## Launching an application on each platform with text input layout

 To use the text input layout inside an application, each platform application requires some additional configurations.
-The configurations vary from platform to platform and is discussed in the following sections:
+The configurations vary from platform to platform and are discussed in the following sections:

 ### iOS

-To launch the text input layout in iOS, call the `SfTextInputLayoutRenderer.Init()` method in the FinishedLaunching overridden method of the AppDelegate class after the Xamarin.Forms framework initialization and before the `LoadApplication` method is called as demonstrated in the following code sample:
+To launch the text input layout in iOS, call the `SfTextInputLayoutRenderer.Init()` method in the FinishedLaunching overridden method of the AppDelegate class after the Xamarin.Forms framework has been initialized and before the `LoadApplication` method is called as demonstrated in the following code sample.

 {% highlight C# %}